SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/databank-entries.md

 [AudioUtils.GetFmodAsset(string)](https://subnauticamodding.github.io/Nautilus/api/Nautilus.Utility.AudioUtils.html?q=fmod#Nautilus_Utility_AudioUtils_GetFmodAsset_System_String_System_String_)
 method, where the `path` is the ID that you just defined in the CustomSoundHandler.

-Finally, just pass this FMODAsset into the original method.
+Finally, just pass this FMODAsset into the `voiceLog` parameter of the original method.

 ### Creating an entry: Examples